Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail

-Tamara Loertscher arrived at the Mayo Clinic Health System in Eau Claire, Wisconsin on Aug.
-1, 2014 despondent.
+Tamara Loertscher arrived at the Mayo Clinic Health System in Eau Claire on Aug.
+1, 2014, despondent.
 The 29-year-old had suffered depression all her life, but in recent months, her mental health grew especially desperate.
 She struggled to eat and get out of bed, thinking of harming herself.

 Severe hypothyroidism fueled her anguish.
 Untreated, it causes debilitating depression and fatigue.
 Loertscher had required daily medication since radiation treatment killed her thyroid.
 But she was unemployed and uninsured, and, facing a yearlong wait for BadgerCare, unable to afford the drugs.